(Camp Addict does NOT accept payment from any company to review or endorse their products.)

-Quality tends to suffer when the bottom line is the most important part of RV manufacturing.
+Quality suffers when the bottom line is the most important part of RV manufacturing.

-This results in you, the end-user, having to spend an inordinate amount of time dealing with problems if you purchase one of the worst RV brands.
+This results in you, the end-user, having to spend an excessive amount of time dealing with problems if you purchase one of the worst RV brands.

-Of the 26 best RV brands listed on this page, only 9 are publicly held RV manufacturers.
+Of the 26 best RV brands listed on this page, only nine are publicly held RV manufacturers.

-That means roughly only 1/3 of the best RV manufacturers are owned by companies that have a fiduciary responsibility to their shareholders to maximize profit.
+That means roughly only 1/3 of the best RV manufacturers are owned by companies with a fiduciary responsibility to their shareholders to maximize profit.

 Considering that only 4 RV manufacturers control over 90% of the North American RV market, you'd hope they would represent a larger share of the best RV brands.